What Is a Chemical Pregnancy? Everything You Need to Know

 Still, Iyer acknowledges that some of her patients have been surprised at how strongly they reacted, since the pregnancy did not last long.
 “However, a loss is a loss,” Iyer says, “and losing a pregnancy is a significant loss for many.”

 How a woman wants to open up about her chemical pregnancy is up to her, but “struggling alone is rarely the healthiest option,” Iyer says.
 “I’d suggest she consider sharing it with the people closest to her, those who are most willing to support her and let her fully express herself without any fears of judgment.”

-It’s understandable to hesitate before getting pregnant after chemical pregnancy, but “it’s important to acknowledge and confront those fears.
+It’s understandable to feel hesitant about getting pregnant after chemical pregnancy, but it’s healthy to “acknowledge and confront those fears.
 An important way to work through the fears is to speak candidly with your physician,” Iyer says.
 “Having a medical view of what to expect can help set your expectations and help you work through anxiety.”

 A chemical pregnancy can feel like the ultimate deception; one moment you were happily expecting, and then—quite suddenly—you’re not anymore.
 It’s unfortunate and sad, but it’s also incredibly common; so if you experience this early loss, remember you’re not alone.
 You may want to try to get pregnant again right away or you could need time to mentally process and emotionally heal.
 Either way, understanding what’s happening in your body and acknowledging that it’s not your fault can help you move forward.
 Remember, there’s a silver lining to this experience: You got pregnant once; it can happen again.